New Client Special $120 for 4 hours of organizing

-* Fields extensively sprayed 2x year; takes 1/2 day to spray a field.
+* Crop fields over-sprayed with Round Up 2x year; takes 1/2 day to spray a field.

-* Current huge class action suits in US against Monsanto by farmer specialists who contracted lymphoma by repetitive spraying of RoundUp.
+* Class action suits Monsanto in US was settled for $10 B; Suit by "farm-spray specialists" who contracted lymphoma by repetitive Roundup spraying;

-* Crops also engineered for insect resistance; produce their own internal toxins, with bio-accumulation of residues.
+* Additionally, crops engineered for insect resistance; plants produce their own internal toxins, with bio-accumulation of residues within crops.

 * Persists in soil for up to 10 years.

-* GMO uses: All grain crops, soybeans, fruits and veggies, peanuts, sugarcane, plantation coffee, tobacco, cotton, linen, and so on.
+* GMO USES: All grain crops, soybeans, fruits and veggies, peanuts, sugarcane, plantation coffee, tobacco, cotton, linen, and so forth.

 * GMO soy found in most infant formulas.

-* High fructose corn syrup, the most frequently used, and often the main ingredient in processed foods; makes unhealthy food taste good; adds calories.
+* High fructose corn syrup, the most frequent, and often the main ingredient in processed foods; makes unhealthy food taste good; adds calories.